malvikasharan/software_writing_skills_potsdam/Novice_Unix_Shell_handout.md

     $ ls

 This displays all the files and folders in the current working directory, which are examples, shell_introduction.txt and shell_material.txt.
-By using the flag -F, we can get a more comprehensible output of the command ls, which adds a trailing '/' to the name of directories (examples/).
+By using the flag -l, we can get a more comprehensible output of the command ls, which adds a trailing '/' to the name of directories (examples/).

-    $ ls -F
+    $ ls -l

 There are several flags that can be used with ls.
 For example: